-The Company recognizes expenses for voluntary retirement when the Company is committed demonstrably, without realistic possibility of withdrawal, to a defined plan to terminate employment before the defined date, according to a defined plan.
+The Company recognizes expenses for voluntary redundancy when the Company is committed demonstrably, without realistic possibility of withdrawal, to a defined plan to terminate employment before the defined date, according to a defined plan.
 The collective agreement allows the Company to dismiss employees, but does not create a demonstrable commitment without realistic possibility of withdrawal.
-Accordingly, the Company recognizes the expense for voluntary retirement on the date the plan is approved by the Board of Directors, since only after the approval of the Board of Directors and publication of the decision, does the Company have a demonstrable commitment without realistic possibility of withdrawal.
+Accordingly, the Company recognizes the expense for voluntary redundancy on the date the plan is approved.